Making decisions and your mental capacity

 Legal definition of mental capacity

-The legal definition says that someone who lacks mental capacity can’t do one or more of the following:
+Someone who lacks mental capacity can’t do 1 or more of the following:

 The Mental Capacity Act 2005